Adnan Qadir Khan

 Co-founder and Board Member

-Dr. Adnan Khan is a co-founder and board member at CERP.
-He is currently a Research and Policy Director of the IGC, a member of the IGC’s Steering Group, and a He is a visiting lecturer in Public Policy Harvard Kennedy School and is a Co-chair of the LSE-Oxford Commission on State Fragility, Growth and Development.
-Dr. Khan has an experience of about 10 years as a researcher and catalyser of others’ research.
-He has spent over 15 years interacting with the government, as an activist, and in the private sector.
+Previously he was the Research and Policy Director of the IGC, a member of the IGC’s Steering Group, and a visiting lecturer in Public Policy Harvard Kennedy School and was a Co-chair of the LSE-Oxford Commission on State Fragility, Growth and Development.
+Dr. Khan has an experience of about 10 years as researcher and catalyser of others’ research.
+He has spent over 15 years interacting with the government, as an activist, and in private sector.
 He has served in government mostly as a member of the Pakistan Administrative Service (PAS) after topping the civil service examination in Pakistan.
-He is also a recipient of President’s Medal for performance.
+He is also received President’s Medal for performance.

 Dr. Khan has a bachelor’s degree in Engineering from University of Engineering and Technology.
 He went on to do his graduate work obtaining a Master of Public Administration from Harvard Kennedy School and received his PhD in Economics from the Queen’s University.
 He also has a diploma in International Affairs from Punjab University.
 His research interests lie in the areas of public economics, public finance, microfinance and growth.